tarowatanabe/expgram/man/expgram.py.rst

 5. Estimate ngram language model and output as *<output>.estimated*.

-6. Transform into backward trie structure for efficient quality, and output as *<output>.lm*
+6. Transform into backward trie structure for efficient query, and output as *<output>.lm*

 7. Quantize estimated ngram language model and output as *<output>.lm.quantize*.